Hit Me Hard and Soft: The Tour: Critical reception

 The European leg of the tour received rave reviews from critics.
-Annabel Nugent from The Independent gave 4 stars out of 5 and jokes saying that professional though she is, what she lacks in back-up dancers and choreography, she makes up for in pure, Duracell bunny energy and also showing off an introvert's approach to pop spectacle.
+Annabel Nugent from The Independent gave four stars out of five and wrote that "Professional though she is ...
+Eilish still manages to feel spontaneous.
+What she lacks in back-up dancers and choreography, she makes up for in pure, Duracell bunny energy."

-Rob Meyers from Clash callled Eilish an enigma; a screen first child of her generation, as the show is curated like a Greatest Hits.
-Rob also added that she is a true talent with the voice of an angel, building a legacy one wounded confessional at a time.

-Katie Hawthorne from The Guardian also gave 4 stars out of 5 and called Eilish pop's sharpest commentator as she plays with fame's power dynamics and balances intimacy and spectacle, filming her screaming fans as she paces a stage akin to a boxing ring.
-Katie added that Eilish is the rare pop star just as interested in watching her audience perform, and it feels both intimate and combative to be looked at like that.
+Rob Meyers from Clash called Eilish "an enigma; a screen first child of her generation" and "a true talent with the voice of an angel, building a legacy one wounded confessional at a time".
+Katie Hawthorne from The Guardian also gave four stars out of five and called Eilish "pop's sharpest commentator" as she "plays with fame's power dynamics" and "balances intimacy and spectacle, filming her screaming fans as she paces a stage akin to a boxing ring".
+Hawthorne added that "Eilish is the rare pop star just as interested in watching her audience perform, and it feels both intimate and combative to be looked at like that".

-Thomas Turner from The Line of Best Fit called Eilish the forerunner of Gen-Z as he wrote that she has been a vocal patron and astute commentator for that generation since emerging a now interminable eight years ago, he adds: "Eilish has always had a symbiotic relationship with the zeitgeist and pushed forward the envelope of pop culture".
-Thomas also noted how much care has been put into the live layout itself, calling her a gladiator on display, hurtling between all vantage points to allow everyone in attendance a near front row seat.
+Thomas Turner from The Line of Best Fit called Eilish the "forerunner" of Gen Z, writing that she "has always had a symbiotic relationship with the zeitgeist and pushed forward the envelope of pop culture".
+Turner also noted the amount of care put into the show, calling her a "gladiator on display, hurtling between all vantage points to allow everyone in attendance a near front row seat".

 Commercial performance

-In Sydney, the tour broke the long-standing single event attendance record previously set by Justin Timberlake's FutureSex/LoveShow 18 years prior at Qudos Bank Arena.
-The new record set on February 28, 2025, boasted 21,001 attendees, surpassing the previous mark of 20,839 held by Timberlake for the November 13, 2007 show.
-3 of the 4 dates broke the previous arena attendance record.

-In Prague, the tour broke the single event attendance record previously set by Metallica's WorldWired Tour 7 years prior at O_{2} Arena.
-The new record set on June 1, 2025, generated 20,209 attendees, surpassing the previous mark of 20,174 held by the band Metallica for the April 2, 2018 show.
+At Sydney's Qudos Bank Arena, Hit Me Hard and Soft: The Tour broke the 18-year-old single event attendance record previously set by Justin Timberlake's FutureSex/LoveShow.
+The new record set on February 28, 2025, boasted 21,001 attendees, surpassing the previous mark of 20,839 held by Timberlake for the November 13, 2007, show.
+Three of the four dates broke the previous arena attendance record.
+At Prague's O_{2} Arena, the tour broke the seven-year-old single event attendance record previously set by Metallica's WorldWired Tour.
+The new record set on June 1, 2025, generated 20,209 attendees, surpassing the previous mark of 20,174 held by the band for the April 2, 2018, show.

-In the United Kingdom, Eilish continued her long-standing relationship with non-profit organisation Reverb (non-profit) for the tour to promote environmental sustainability.
-This included hosting a Eco Village at The O2 Arena, where fans could learn about taking action on global warming and watch a pre-recorded short film narrated by Eilish.
-In this venue and at other venues including Co-op Live, Eilish requested that every food vendor only offer plant-based options for the duration of her shows in alignment with her dedication to environmental action.
+In 2025, Forbes listed Eilish as the 16th-highest-paid musician, grossing an estimated $190 million from 70 shows during the year.
+She was the youngest member of the year's top earners' club.